 Find and compare the best cell phone plans in New Jersey at Wirefly.
 Which cell phone carrier has the best coverage in your area?
 Click the carrier logos below to launch their coverage maps.
 Then, use our tool below to compare the price and features of each carrier’s plans.
 Smaller carriers and MVNOs typically run on the networks of one of the big four carriers you see below.

 For a long time, the technology in smartphones was evolving faster than the 'Big Four' wireless carriers in the United States.
 As phones grew into robust, pocket-sized computers, carriers enforced small data plans, limits on minutes, and expensive charges for exceeding a monthly allotment of text messages.
 That is no longer the case, thankfully.
 Over the past four years or so, the industry has gotten far more competitive and innovative.
-The result is that there has never been a better time to shop for a new wireless plan, or an entirely new wireless carrier, in New Jersey.
+The result is that there has never been a better time to shop for a new wireless plan, or an entirely new wireless carrier, in New Jersey or the Tri-state area in general.
 If you're in the market for a better plan that can fit with your unique usage patterns, there is much to consider before heading out to shop and make a commitment.

 Cell phone coverage in New Jersey is good

 No matter how good the features or price on a cell phone plan look, it makes no sense to purchase that plan if it doesn't work in New Jersey or the Tri-state area, or where you live or work.
 To that end, most of the country has become a hub of very fast and robust LTE coverage on all major carriers and MVNOs in the past few years.
 While AT&T and Verizon have had broad coverage and fast LTE networks in New Jersey, carriers like T-Mobile and Sprint had often lagged behind in terms of coverage, LTE technology, and overall speed.
 This is not the case any longer.